This glossary includes general terms and technical terms that are specific to KubeSphere.

 A risk-free method of testing your app versions as it sends a copy of live traffic to a service that is being mirrored.
 It is also called shadowing.

 A switch to control the tracing of your application within a project.

-The cluster used to manage member clusters.
-The multi-cluster control plane is deployed on the host cluster.
+The cluster that manages Member Clusters.
+The multi-cluster control plane is deployed on the Host Cluster.

-The connection method between host cluster and member cluster when the kube-apiserver address of the member cluster is accessible on any node of the host cluster.
+A way to connect the Host Cluster and the Member Cluster when the kube-apiserver address of the Member Cluster is accessible on any node of the Host Cluster.

-The secret needed for host cluster and member cluster to communicate with each other.
+The secret needed for the Host Cluster and the Member Cluster to communicate with each other.

-When using agent connection, there is a proxy component installed on host cluster and agent installed on member cluster.
-A tower consists of the proxy and the agent.
+When you use agent connection, there is a proxy component installed on the Host Cluster and agent installed on the Member Cluster.
+Tower consists of both the proxy and the agent.

-The communication service address of the host cluster required by the tower agent in member cluster when using agent connection.
+The communication service address of the Host Cluster required by the tower agent in the Member Cluster when agent connection is adopted.